-- ► To increase sales for indications of relapsed or refractory low-grade NHL and MCL, SymBio plans to promote a strategic marketing partnership with Eisai to continue with efforts to make Treakisym's benefits well-known. - ► An approval application for the manufacturing and sale of Treakisym as a first-line treatment for refractory/relapsed low-grade NHL, MCL and CLL was completed in December 2015.
-The company plans for approval to be granted during FY12/16. - ► Concerning the use of Treakisym for relapsed or refractory aggressive NHL, phase II clinical trials have been completed, and deliberations aimed at winning approval will continue.
+- ► To increase sales for indications of relapsed or refractory low-grade NHL and MCL, SymBio plans to promote a strategic marketing partnership with Eisai to continue with efforts to make Treakisym's benefits well-known. - ▶ An approval application for the manufacturing and sale of Treakisym as a first-line treatment for refractory/relapsed low-grade NHL, MCL and CLL was completed in December 2015.
+The company was planning for approval to be granted during FY12/16.
+In August 2016, the company received permission to add CLL as an indication for Treakisym.
+The company expects to also receive permission to add first-line low-grade NHL and MCL as indications during Q4 FY12/16 after expert discussions and pharmaceutical meetings are finished. - ► Concerning the use of Treakisym for relapsed or refractory aggressive NHL, phase II clinical trials have been completed, and deliberations aimed at winning approval will continue.
 Sales and expenses related to these indications have not been incorporated into the medium-term plan.